Industry

 High commission costs were something grocery and restaurant businesses had to bite the bullet on during the pandemic.

 Starting with restaurants, the average restaurant already operates on narrow profit margins so you can imagine 30% commission costs (the highest rate) weren't ideal.
 Moving forward, with people coming back to dine at restaurants, the number of home delivery orders will drop naturally, which should see commission costs evening out.
-Restaurants will also start to favor delivery apps that offer flexible commission plans, and since there are multiple apps nowadays, restaurants will benefit from more bargaining power than before.
-And importantly, restaurants will rethink ways to attract customers to their stores, like promoting drive-thrus and curbside pickup options.

-For grocery stores, the situation is similar to restaurants because they too will evaluate how they can attract customers back to their physical stores.
-That being said, supermarket chains have also been working on their own delivery services.
-UK-based supermarket Asda has begun a trial launch of their own one-hour grocery delivery service in collaboration with Buymie.
-Customers will have a personal shopper in-store to pick up their selected items and have them delivered to their door.
 This may not be the same as 10-minute or under 30-minute delivery but the personalized service puts Asda in direct competition with delivery apps.
 Why?
-The difference between grocery stores delivering and grocery delivery apps is the latter being based on speed of delivery.
+The difference between grocery stores delivering and grocery delivery apps is the latter being based on delivery times.
 Grocery stores on the other hand provide more choice, and are less likely to make mistakes with their orders because they have more time.

 3. Low switching costs